danneu/kog/README.md

 - Finish enumerating Status.kt codes.
 - Investigate having a ./gradle/wrapper folder.
 Seems every Kotlin project has this which I assume packages the gradle build step dependency with the project instead of relying on system gradle?
+- Figure how to handle middleware/handlers trying to read the `request.body` InputStream after it has already been consumed upstream.
+For example, maybe consuming it transitions it into some sort of consumed stream type so that you must handle that case?